-(h) Emergency situations-(1) Written plan, (i) A written plan for emergency situations shall be developed for each facility involved in a beryllium operation in which there is a possibility of an emergency.
+(h) Emergency situations-(1) Written plan. (i) A written plan for emergency situations shall be developed for each facility involved in a beryllium operation in which there is a possibility of an emergency.
 Appropriate portions of the plan shall be implemented in the event of an emergency.

-(ii) The plan shall specifically provide that employees engaged in correcting emergency conditions shall be equipped as required in paragraphs (g) and (i) of this section until the emergency is abated.
+(ii) The plan shall specifically provide that employees engaged in correctconditions shall be ing emergency equipped as required in paragraphs (g) and (i) of this section until the emergency is abated.